-Barry Lawrence Ruderman Antique Maps Inc. 7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (First Republic of Texas Edition) A New Map of Texas, with the Contiguous American & Mexican States . . .
-1836 The new Mexican Constitution of 1824 devolved powers to the individual states, although it also ordained that Texas was to be merged with a more populous state to the southwest, becoming part of the State of Coahuila y Tejas.
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com A New Map of Texas, with the Contiguous American & Mexican States . . .
+1836 Coahuila y Tejas.
 This meant that the new regional base of power would be in faraway Saltillo or Monclova.
 Fortunately, the authorities in Coahuila generally showed themselves to be tolerant, if not supportive, of Anglo-American settlers, as they hoped such developments would secure their northern frontier and raise tax revenues.
-Austin energetically set about attracting enterprising settlers to his colony, with the first wave of families, "the Old Three Hundred," arriving late in 1825.
+Austin energetically set about attracting enterprising settlers to his colony, with the first wave of families, "the Old Three Hundred", arrived late in 1825.
 Over the rest of the decade, the territory of Austin's grant was progressively expanded, as he managed to attract a further 900 migrants.
 During the same period, other American empresarios founded colonies, as depicted on the present map.
 While conditions were challenging, most of these colonies succeeded in establishing permanent settlements.
 While all new immigrants were to swear allegiance to Mexico as citizens, be Roman Catholic, learn Spanish, and observe a prohibition on slavery, these stipulations were rarely enforced.
 Gradually, a new society Anglo-American developed, demographically and culturally distinct from the rest of Mexico.
 Importantly, Stephen Austin, who had skillfully conducted his own surveys and acquired the best sources from other cartographers, completed his Map of Texas (1830), published by Henry S. Tanner in Philadelphia.
 This was the first comprehensive map of the region and ran into several updated editions.
 By 1830, the Anglo-American population of Texas reached 30,000, outnumbering the Mexican-born citizens by a factor of four to one.
 The Mexican government, perhaps rightly, feared that this demographic shift was a threat to its national security.
 President Anastasio Bustamante enacted the new laws of April 6, 1830, which effectively banned all foreign immigration to Texas.
 While Americans continued to arrive illegally, the Texan colonists and the Mexican government were now heading on a collision course.
 It was during this period that David H. Burr, the Geographer to the United States House of Representatives, updated Austin's work with a new map, Texas (New York, 1833), showing seventeen land grants.
 Burr's map was the first large-scale map of Texas to show all of the region extending to include the Arkansas River and the Texas Panhandle.
 Burr's map formed the basis for the Young and Mitchell map, although the latter included notable improvements.
-In 1835, the conservative regime of President Antonio López de Santa Ana announced plans to enact the 'Siete Leyes' (Seven Laws) which would dissolve the elected state governments and to impose direct federal rule over all of Mexico.
-As was the case in several other Mexican states, the Texans found these developments to be intolerable and in October of that year, commenced an armed rebellion against Mexican rule.
+In 1835, the conservative regime of President Antonio López de Santa Ana, announced plans to enact the 'Siete Leyes' (Seven Laws) which would dissolve the elected state governments and to impose direct federal rule over all of Mexico.
+As was the case in several other Mexican states, the Texans found these developments to be absolutely intolerable and in October of that year, commenced an armed rebellion against Mexican rule.
 This conflict was known as the War of Texan Independence.
+After an epic series of military campaigns, the Texan forces decisively defeated and captured Santa Ana at the Battle of San Jacinto on April 21, 1836.
+The Republic of Texas was born, with Santa Ana (who was then